Harris & Gasser, LLC: Firm Overview

 Johnny graduated Phi Beta Kappa with a Bachelor of Science degree in Criminal Justice from the University of South Carolina in 1984.
 He received a University Presidential Scholarship his senior year for academic achievement and graduated cum laude.
 Johnny received his law degree from the University of South Carolina School of Law in 1987.
 He graduated cum laude and was a member of the Order of the Coif, having graduated in the top ten in his class.
 During law school, Johnny furthered his professional education by clerking for the Fifth Circuit Solicitor’s Office in Columbia.

-Johnny and his family are members of St. John Neumann Catholic Church in Columbia, SC where Johnny serves on the Parish Advisory Council.
-Johnny is also on the Board of Directors of the Boys and Girls Clubs of the Midlands and he has served in that capacity since 2000.
-He has lectured and taught various legal courses at the National Advocacy Center in Columbia, at National District Attorney's Association seminars around the country, and at South Carolina Bar Continuing Legal Education events throughout the state.
+Johnny and his family are members of St. John Neumann Catholic Church in Columbia, SC where Johnny served on the Parish Advisory Council for many years.
+Johnny is on the Board of Directors of the Boys and Girls Clubs of the Midlands and he has served in that capacity since 2000.
+He is also on the Board of Directors of Crimestoppers of the Midlands.
+He has lectured and taught various legal courses at the National Advocacy Center in Columbia, at National District Attorney’s Association seminars around the country, and at South Carolina Bar Continuing Legal Education events throughout the state.

 Contact a criminal litigation lawyer for an initial consultation.